improving productivity of virtual classrooms using zen communication

 Synchronising your brain waves- getting into ZEN

-A recent study just out from researchers at New York University, and published in the journal Current Biology, which explores the concept of “synchronized thinking”.
-And they found that being on the same wavelength as someone else actually has some biological truth to it.
-What’s more, you can see it happening in real time in the brain.
-The researchers used mobile EEG – a form of portable brain imaging – to simultaneously measure the brain waves from a group of people (12 to be precise) in a real world setting, whilst they were working together on a shared task (See Diagram 1).
+A recent study just out from researchers at New York University, and published in the journal Current Biology, which explores the concept of “synchronised thinking”.
+And they found that being on the same wavelength as someone else actually has some biology truth to it.
+What’s more, you can see it happening in real-time in the brain.
+The researchers used mobile EEG- a form of portable brain imaging- to simultaneously measure the brain waves from a group of people (12 to be precise) in a real world setting, whilst they were working together on a shared task (See Diagram 1).